Automattic/pym-shortcode/docs/readme.md

 ### How do I serve `Pym.js` if the embedded page uses HTTPS and my site does not?

-If the embedded page's domain has an SSL certificate and is loaded over HTTPS, and if your site is loaded over plain HTTP, then the Pym script on your page will not be able to talk to the Pym script in the embedded page.
-This can be fixed by making sure your site loads over HTTPS, or by specifying an alternate source for your Pym script.
+If the embedded page's domain has an SSL certificate and is loaded over HTTPS, and if your site is loaded over plain HTTP, then the Pym.js script on your page will not be able to talk to the Pym.js script in the embedded page.
+This can be fixed by making sure your site loads over HTTPS, or by specifying an alternate source for your Pym.js script.

-The default pym source is `js/pym.v1.min.js` in this plugin's folder, served by whatever protocol your site is using.
-You can change the source by using the `pymsrc` parameter in the shortcode, for example an HTTPS-using CDN source like `https://pym.nprapps.org/pym.v1.min.js`:
+The default Pym.js source URL is `js/pym.v1.min.js` in this plugin's folder, served by whatever protocol your site is using.
+You can change the source by using the `pymsrc` parameter in the shortcode, for example, an HTTPS-using CDN source like `https://pym.nprapps.org/pym.v1.min.js`:

 ```
 [pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html" pymsrc="https://pym.nprapps.org/pym.v1.min.js" pymoptions=""]